ksshanam/sahara/doc/source/userdoc/sahara_on_ironic.rst

-How do run a Sahara cluster on bare metal servers
+How to run a Sahara cluster on bare metal servers
 =================================================

 Hadoop clusters are designed to store and analyze extremely large amounts